rgutierrez1014/sensor-data-airflow-react-flask/README.md

 **Set up data.world**

-You'll need to create a [data.world](https://data.world) account.
+To use the data.world API, you'll need to create an account and create an API token for yourself.
+Visit [data.world](https://data.world) and create an account.
 Once you have an account, you'll need to enable the Python integration.
-Then, go to your profile, then Advanced, then copy the API token for the Read/Write scope.
+Go to the integrations page, search for the Python integration and enable it.
+Then, click your avatar at the top right and select Settings.
+Click Advanced, and copy the API token for the "Read/Write" scope.
+Feel free to copy one with a larger scope if you are adding additional functionality.
 Keep this in a safe place.

 **Create necessary files**